Tin City is Paso Robles’ newest and hottest wine tasting destination

 The idea for establishing this new tasting destination came from local wine producers who weren’t interested in paying inflated tasting room rental prices found in other popular wine regions, like Santa Barbara, who charge a premium for small tasting room spaces.
 Instead, these pioneers decided to rent warehouse space in the Paso Robles Tin City area and developed their own hub for pouring small batch wines and producing vintages.
 They had the right idea, as Tin City has become a unique and exciting place for locals and visitors who are looking for something new and exiting to do in the area.

-The first wine makers staked their claim in Tin City about three years ago.
+The first wine makers staked their claim in Tin City around 2013.
 Since then the area has blossomed into an up and coming wine scene with over 20 tasting rooms offering a range of libations being produced and poured by the owners on-site, and including wine, hard cider, beer and spirits.

 “Tin City has evolved into the epicenter of the burgeoning craft beverage community of Paso Robles,” says developer Mike English.
 “To date Tin City has attracted over fifteen producers of wine, beer, cider, and spirits.
 As development continues, look for even more new and exciting members to join the Tin City community”.